alexwillman/Project1-GNS3-Mid-Size-Company-Network/04-vlan-configuration-and-port-security.md

 exit
 do write
 ```
 **Note:** After configuring the 'switchport trunk native vlan 666' command, you will get an error because the native VLAN is not the same on both sides of the link.
-Once you configure the native VLAN on L2-SW3 Gi2/0, the error will clear and STP will unblock the port.
+Once you configure the native VLAN on the other side of the link, the error will clear and STP will unblock the port.

 ![](images/L3SW1singletrunkportsimg.PNG)